-Unfortunately, childhood asthma can't be cured, and symptoms may continue into adulthood.
+Unfortunately, childhood asthma can't be cured, and symptoms can continue into adulthood.
 But with the right treatment, you and your child can keep symptoms under control and prevent damage to growing lungs.

-Common childhood asthma signs and symptoms include:
+Common childhood asthma symptoms include:

-- A whistling or wheezing sound when exhaling
+- A whistling or wheezing sound when breathing out.

-- Shortness of breath
+- Shortness of breath.

-- Chest congestion or tightness
+- Chest congestion or tightness.

-- Trouble sleeping caused by shortness of breath, coughing or wheezing
+- Trouble sleeping due to shortness of breath, coughing or wheezing.

-- Delayed recovery or bronchitis after a respiratory infection
+- Delayed recovery or bronchitis after a respiratory infection.

 When to see a doctor

-- Shortness of breath or rapid breathing
+- Shortness of breath or rapid breathing.

-- Complaints of chest tightness
+- Complaints of chest tightness.

-- Repeated episodes of suspected bronchitis or pneumonia
+- Repeated episodes of suspected bronchitis or pneumonia.

 When to seek emergency treatment

-- Is using abdominal muscles to breathe
+- Is using abdominal muscles to breathe.

-- Has widened nostrils when breathing in
+- Has widened nostrils when breathing in.

-- Some types of airway infections at a very young age
+- Some types of airway infections at a very young age.

-- Exposure to environmental factors, such as cigarette smoke or other air pollution
+- Exposure to environmental factors, such as cigarette smoke or other air pollution.

-- Viral infections such as the common cold
+- Viral infections such as the common cold.

-- Exposure to air pollutants, such as tobacco smoke
+- Exposure to air pollutants, such as tobacco smoke.

-- Allergies to dust mites, pet dander, pollen or mold
+- Allergies to dust mites, pet dander, pollen or mold.

-- Physical activity
+- Physical activity.

-- Weather changes or cold air
+- Weather changes or cold air.

 Sometimes, asthma symptoms occur with no apparent triggers.

-- Exposure to tobacco smoke
+- Exposure to tobacco smoke, including before birth.

-- Being black
+- Being male.

-- Severe asthma attacks that require emergency treatment or hospital care
+- Severe asthma attacks that require emergency treatment or hospital care.

-- Poor sleep and fatigue
+- Poor sleep and fatigue.

-- Symptoms that interfere with play, sports or other activities
+- Symptoms that interfere with play, sports or other activities.

 - Don't allow smoking around your child.
 Exposure to tobacco smoke during infancy is a strong risk factor for childhood asthma, as well as a common trigger of asthma attacks.

-- See the doctor when necessary.
-Check in on a regular basis.
-Don't ignore signs that your child's asthma may not be under control, such as needing to use a quick-relief inhaler too often.
+See your child's health care provider when necessary.
+Check in regularly.
+Don't ignore signs that your child's asthma might not be under control, such as needing to use a quick-relief inhaler too often.